 Inspired Natives Project

 This is not another charity pitch.
 We are honored to work with a small group of successful artists who maintain a large following and strong web presence.
 Just like Louie a few years ago, they simply struggle to meet demand with their handmade goods because the knowledge about how to develop products based on their art -- and the capital needed to do so -- is largely absent in our communities.
-In collaboration with these arts entrepreneurs - called "Inspired Natives" - we will help each other grow.
+In collaboration with these arts entrepreneurs -- called "Inspired Natives™" -- we will help each other grow.

 Above all, Louie Gong values action over talk.
-While Native people have become very adept at the important work of calling out cultural appropriation and misrepresentation, the war cannot be won until we can point to an alternatives.
-Eighth Generation wants to play a role in creating that alternative.
+While Native people have become very adept at the important work of calling out cultural appropriation and misrepresentation, the war cannot be won until we can point to alternatives.
+Eighth Generation wants to play a proactive role in creating those alternatives.